Michael A. Levi

-Michael A. Levi was a Special Assistant to the President for Energy and Economic Policy in the Obama White House.
+Michael A. Levi is a policy expert who served as Special Assistant to the President for Energy and Economic Policy in the Obama White House from 2016 to 2017.
 He was previously the David M. Rubenstein senior fellow for energy and environment at the Council on Foreign Relations (CFR), a nonpartisan foreign-policy think tank and membership organization, and director of its Maurice R. Greenberg Center for Geoeconomic Studies.
 He is an expert on energy and climate, highly regulated technology, and defense and security policy.

 Education

 Levi holds a BSc (Hons.) in mathematical physics from Queen's University, and an MA degree in physics from Princeton University, where he studied string theory and cosmology.
 He also holds a PhD in war studies from King's College London where he was the SSHRC William E. Taylor fellow.

 Career

 Levi was previously a fellow for science and technology at the Council and, before that, a nonresident science fellow and a science-and-technology fellow in foreign policy studies at the Brookings Institution.
 He was previously director of the flagship Strategic Security Project of the Federation of American Scientists.